UnrealArtOptimization/minimal-mistakes/book/measuring-performance.md

 This apparent paradox of negative frame rate arises from the fact that we didn't compare costs here, even if this was our intention.
 The actual cost of using these features was a _period of time_, not a number of frames.
 Our calculations were wrong.

-## Calculating feature costs with miliseconds
+## Calculating feature costs with milliseconds

-Let's try miliseconds.
+Let's try milliseconds.
 Running the game without additional features allowed to complete about 50 frames in a second on average.
-How do we get the cost of each frame in miliseconds?
+How do we get the cost of each frame in milliseconds?

 <div class="notice--info" markdown="1">
-There are 1000 miliseconds (ms) in a second.
+There are 1000 milliseconds (ms) in a second.
 If the game was able to finish 50 frames during 1000 ms, it means that an average frame took 1000/50 = _20 ms_ to render.

 After enabling HairWorks, the game produced 26 frames per second.
 That shows us that the time cost of a single frame rose to 1000/26 = _38.5_ ms.
 </div>